Skip to main content

 • Connect to an existing AI model in an external platform such as AWS SageMaker, Google Vertex AI, or Databricks.
 Note that these models are not uploaded and hosted in Salesforce.
 Salesforce accesses them via an API.

-• Connect to an existing LLM (Large Language Model) from third parties like OpenAI or Azure.
+• Connect to an existing LLM (Large Language Model) from third parties like OpenAI, Azure OpenAI, Anthropic and Vertex AI (Google Gemini).

-How to Access Models in Einstein Studio
+How to Access Models in AI Models

 • Predictive Models, which use machine learning to predict future outcomes for use cases such as estimating the likelihood of attrition or conversion.

-• Generative AI, which uses LLMs for use cases like chat completion.
+• Generative AI, which uses LLMs for use cases like chat completion

 The models are shown with key characteristics so you can easily find and manage them.